Mikescher/AlephNote/README.md

 You can also simply not use a remote backend and either use the HeadlessPlugin (don't sync the notes anywhere) or the FilesystemPlugin (sync the notes with another folder).

+## Installation

+Simply download the latest [release](https://github.com/Mikescher/AlephNote/releases/latest) and extract it where you want (all settings etc are portable).
+By default the program automatically searches for new versions and downloads them.
+If there is demand for an installer I could make one, but personally I like portable programs more.

 ## Contribution

 Contributions are always welcome, either with additional plugins for other backends or improvements to the core app.